 Verity Burges (2001)

 Katrina Chalmers (Black, 1985)

 Alice Hamilton (2015)

 The Old Scholars Association welcomes new members to the Committee; please contact the President at OSAPresident@sthildas.wa.edu.au for further information.

 Year Representatives are an important link between members of their cohort, the School and the OSA.
 Typically, one or two Old Scholars represent their year group and are a central point of contact for the exchange of information.
 Year Representatives assist the Department of Communications & Engagement by updating alumni data, encouraging colleagues to attend special events, initiating reunions and supporting the activities of the Old Scholars’ Association.

 Old Scholar events, photographs and news are sent out in the OSA Connections Newsletter every month and we warmly welcome contributions, updates and feedback.
-Please send this through to Lizzie Warburton.
+Please send this through to our Alumni Coordinator.

 To view the GHS and St Hilda’s Old Scholar’s Association Constitution, please click here.